sonjastrieder/static-project-template/src/_data/README.md

 Optional properties: `layout`, `path`, `title`

-The page layout defaults to using "+shell.pug" but can be overwritten to point to any file in the layouts folder.
+The page layout defaults to using "shell.pug" but can be overwritten to point to any file in the layouts folder.

 The path for a page defaults to the data file's name.
 This can be overwritten via the `path` property.
 Set a folder structure string, ex: "/foo/bar"